frequently asked about Conrad Strays

 Q: How long has Conrad Strays been around?

-Q: How can you give up your foster cat?
+Q: How can you give up the cats you foster?

 A: We can't keep every cat we foster!
 We are able to part with